 In 1891, an American Iron company, Bethlehem Iron, purchased the patent for the steam hammer and upscaled the design to 125 tons.

 It was in the late 1800s that the practical uses for massive steam hammers were at their peak.
-They allowed for precise dies and punches to be used on massive metallurgy.
+They allowed for precise dies and punches to be used in massive metallurgy.
 They allowed precise forming of high-strength parts.
 They essentially took metalworking from a small one-man process and made it a large scale manufacturing capability.

 As the 1900s roared around, steam hammers slowly became obsolete.
 They were replaced by hydraulic and mechanical presses that offered more uniform and controlled force exertion.
 Many steam hammers, including the famous 1877 Creusot steam hammer, stand as monuments to their historic industrial towns.

 Even with this downturn in usefulness for the massive machines, they are still used in some applications today.
 Engineers use steam hammers to drive piles into the ground for foundations or stand-alone supports.
-Wherever there is a pile in construction, some form of steam hammer or slight deviant will be used.
+Wherever there is a pile in construction, some form of a steam hammer or slight deviant will be used.
 Along with this industrial application, steam hammers are still used by forgers and metal workers who leverage their ability to quickly and accurately forge metal.